Immersive-Labs-Sec/nimbuspwn/README.md

 sudo systemctl disable systemd-networkd
 ````

+# Detection
+To aid detection of this specific poc we have released a sigma rule.
+It should be noted that this sigma rule is specific to our poc code and may not detect all possible exloit attempts.

 # License

 Permission is hereby granted, free of charge, to any person obtaining a copy